Tyler Tardi: Team Koe (2022–present)

 After a poor showing during the 2023-24 season, the Kevin Koe rink announced at the beginning of the 2024-25 curling season that they would be parting ways with second Jacques Gauthier, and that Aaron Sluchinski will be joining the team at third, with Tardi moving to second.
 The team qualified for two Grand slam events, the 2024 Tour Challenge and 2024 Canadian Open where they went 2–3 and 1–3 respectively, failing to make the playoffs.
 The team however won the Alberta provincial men's championship, the 2025 Boston Pizza Cup, qualifying them to represent Alberta at the 2025 Montana's Brier.
 At the Brier, the team finished with a 4–4 record, missing the playoffs.
 However, Tardi would represent Canada at the 2025 World Men's Curling Championship as the alternate for the winning Brad Jacobs rink.
 At the 2025 World's, the Jacobs rink would go 11–1 in round robin play, but would lose to Scotland's Bruce Mouat in the semi-final.
 The team would rebound to win the bronze medal, beating China's Xu Xiaoming 11–2 in the bronze medal game.
+Tardi would finish off the season by playing again with the Jacobs rink, this time playing second and sparing for Brett Gallant at the 2025 Players' Championship Grand Slam Event.
+There, they would lose 6–2 in the semifinals to eventual champion Bruce Mouat.

+The Koe rink would start the 2025–26 curling season in the Tier 2 event of the 2025 Masters Grand Slam event, where they would lose in the final 4–2 to Daniel Casper.
+Tardi would again step-in to be the alternate for Team Brad Jacobs at the 2025 Pan Continental Curling Championships, where they would go undefeated and win the event, winning the final against USA's John Shuster 7–3.
+Tardi and the rest of Team Koe would compete at the 2025 Canadian Olympic Curling Trials, where they would finish 3–4, just missing out on the playoffs.
+However, the winning Jacobs rink announced that they had again selected Tardi to be their alternate, this time for the 2026 Winter Olympics, marking Tardi's first adult Olympic appearance.